pmacpherson/aws-study-group/inprogress/challenge-04/readme.md

 ### Experimentation
 What other interesting lambda's can you create using S3 Event notifications?
+- Write to DynamoDB for each uploaded object
+- Elastic Transcoding for videos

 ### Troubleshooting and Logs
 View the logs for your lambda under Cloud Watch > Logs > s3-resize-images